ajl2718/whereabouts/docs/source/usage.rst

 .. code-block:: console
    (.venv) $ python -m whereabouts download au_all_sm

-The current pre-built databases are available on [Huggingface](https://huggingface.co/saunteringcat/whereabouts-db).
+The current pre-built databases are available on `Huggingface <https://huggingface.co/saunteringcat/whereabouts-db>`_.
 These come in two sizes, with the larger databases able to handle a greater range of data quality issues for improved recall.